Skip to main content

 Conversion Rate

+Conversion rate measures the percentage of recipients who completed your desired action after receiving your email.
 Conversion Rate=Number of people who completed the desired actionNumber of emails delivered×100Conversion\ Rate = \frac{Number\ of\ people\ who\ completed\ the\ desired\ action}{Number\ of\ emails\ delivered} \times 100

 Deliverability Metrics